morkeltry/escape-the-maze/SPOILER.md

 #### Generally :
 Any ring which is to be indefinitely traversed also is made entirely of arrows which, in some state which must be reached if the grid is traversed indefinitely, will decrease *d*.
 It may be the case that the outer ring then reached is fiendishly designed to send the player back in (eventually increase *d*), however this inner ring (and any further inner rings) must eventually spit the player back out.
 If any fiendish design for the outer ring exists, it cannot persist past its first traversal.
 Could there exist some reciprocal system so that the traversal of the fiendish design triggers a new fiendish design?
 No, since landing on an arrow modifies only that arrow.
-Therefore any fiendish designs will tend to degrade, as they are destroyed by being traversed once and cannot be renewed except by chance.
-The arrow directions will tend, as any design is destroyed, to randomness, and with the odds in their favour, it is only a matter of time before *d* decreases enough times for the player to win.
+Therefore, as *P>0.5* (ie there are more routes out than in of a given ring) any fiendish designs will tend to degrade, as they are destroyed by being traversed once and cannot be renewed except by chance*.
+The arrow directions will tend, as any design is destroyed, to randomness, and with the odds in the player's favour, it is only a matter of time before *d* decreases enough times for the player to win.

+* if they were renewable by design, then that design would also tend to degrade.